isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-white-vinegar-kill-fleas.markdown

 - Mix these ingredients together and allow them to sit for 12 hours.
 - Finally spray that flea repellent onto your dogs ears, legs, tail, and belly.
 - Since this is a flea repellent, just like the coconut oil above, you should spray eat on the pets from outdoor spaces.
-Other essential oils that you may use instead include lemongrass oil and cedar oil.Â However, this must only be used with a diffuser or conservatively just a few drops and ensure dilute well with water.
+Other essential oils that you may use instead include lemongrass oil and cedar oil.
+However, this must only be used with a diffuser or conservatively just a few drops and ensure dilute well with water.
 ## Here's how to remove fleas from your house
 Controlling fleas from your house will help you protect the pets that you love from these bugs.
 First, you should consider natural repellents that you can plant in your yard; this will secrete oils that will repel fleas.